-Project Name: Land North of B4265
+Project Name:Land North of B4265Location:Boverton, Vale of GlamorganNGR:298657 168598

-Location: Boverton, Vale of Glamorgan

-NGR: 298657 168598

 In June 2014 Cotswold Archaeology were commissioned by Barton Willmore on behalf of Barratt Homes South Wales to carry out a Heritage Desk-Based Assessment relating to land to the North of the B4265 at Boverton, in the Vale of Glamorgan.
 The proposed development is for residential units.
+In May 2015 Cotswold Archaeology was commissioned to update the existing report due to an expansion to the site area.